 NEWS

-Cloud-based vs. Appliance-based Content Filtering
+Cloud-Based vs. Appliance-Based Content Filtering

 Many K-12 educators use technology in the classroom.
 It can be a handy tool that enriches the learning experience, makes it more fun, and helps establish good habits later in life.
 But the internet is full of threats and perils, and we must protect students from them.
 This is where valuable tools like content filtering are crucial.
 But even they are not perfect.
 For example, the devices can become outdated and expensive to replace.
 This is where a cloud-based content filter comes into play.
-Appliance-based filtering uses a physical server, which requires maintenance and takes up bandwidth, whereas cloud-based content filtering uses the internet to deliver filtered content.
-The device itself doesn’t store the data; instead, it connects to the internet and downloads the data whenever needed.
-But what exactly are the differences between these two methods of filtering?
-Keep reading to find out.

 Flexibility